tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 add light reading,
 such as easy comics or manga,
 then progress to ranobe and novels.

+Watching anime with Japanese subtitles is also [considered as reading](is-watching-anime-with-jp-subtitles-considered-as-reading.html).
+Japanese subtitles are a crutch that can help you look up new words, but they do not improve your ability to understand the target language by listening.
+They are **tempting** because watching without subtitles is hard.
+Limit their use so you can train your listening skills.

 If you're learning Japanese primarily **to enjoy content**, such as anime, manga, or light novels,